ElRedef/osm-mtb-overlay/README.md

     ```

 2.  **Install Mkgmap:**
     Follow the instructions on the [Mkgmap website](https://www.mkgmap.org.uk/download/mkgmap.html) to download and install Mkgmap.
 Make sure the `mkgmap.jar` file is executable and its location is known.
 The script will look for `mkgmap.jar` in the project directory.
+On Ubuntu follow the instructions on [Ubuntuusers.de]](https://wiki.ubuntuusers.de/Mkgmap/).

 ## Usage